Excurrybang/cv_path_extration/README.md

 # cv_path_extraction

-this is a part of project and aim to extracte the path which written by black pen from white paper.
+this is a part of project and aim to extracte the path which written by black pen from white paper through camera.

 to run this part, open CV_main and load camera_parameters.mat, then cilck run.